networkandcode/networkandcode.github.io/_posts/python/2020-07-26-python-loops.md

 ---
-title: python > loops
+title: "python > loops"
-categories: python
+categories: "python"
 ---

 Loops are common in all programmings languages, they help in executing tasks that are recurring in nature.
 Lets look at these loops in Python with few examples.
 The prerequisites are: knowing how to Python code through the Interpreter or as a script in a file.